-To exploit binocular cues, traditional stereo matching algorithms rely on feature matching and optimization to maintain the Markov Random Field property: the disparity field should be smooth everywhere with abrupt changes at the occlusion boundaries.
-Existing solutions such as graph-cut, belief propagation~\cite{kolmogorov02, sun03}, although effective, tend to be slow.
-In contrast, depth-from-focus (DfF) exploits differentiations of sharpness at each pixel across a focal stack and assigns the layer with highest sharpness as its depth.
-Compared with stereo, DfF generally presents a low fidelity estimation due to depth layer discretization.
+To exploit binocular cues, traditional stereo matching algorithms rely on feature matching and optimization to maintain the Markov Random Field property.
+In contrast, depth-from-focus (DfF) exploits differentiations of sharpness at each pixel across a focal stack and assigns the layer with the highest sharpness as its depth.
+Compared with stereo, DfF generally presents a low fidelity estimation due to limited aperture size.
 Earlier DfF techniques use a focal sweep camera to produce a coarse focal stack due to mechanical limitations whereas more recent ones attempt to use a light field to synthetically produce a denser focal stack.

-Our solution benefits from recent advance on computational photography and we present an efficient and reliable learning based technique to conduct depth inference from a focal stack pair, emulating the process of how human eyes work.
+Our solution benefits from recent advances on computational photography and we present an efficient and reliable learning-based technique to conduct depth inference from a focal stack pair, emulating the process of how human eyes work.
 We call our technique binocular DfF or B-DfF.
 Our approach leverages deep learning techniques that can effectively extract features learned from large amount of imagery data.
-Such a deep representation has shown great promise in stereo matching \cite{zbontar15, zagoruyko15, luo16}.
+Such a deep representation has shown great promise in stereo matching \cite{zbontar15,luo16}.
 Little work, however, has been proposed on using deep learning for DfF or more importantly, integrating stereo and DfF.